davewatters/sectech-ci-pp5/README.md

       - I want to be able to quickly purchase additional support or consultancy hours

 ### Agile Development Process: Epics & User stories
-- To deliver MVP the following features were implemented in work sprints.
-Prioritization of each item changed as certain milestones were reached, at which time the item's priority for that stage was adjusted.
-The workflow was actively monitored and adjusted using GitHub's repo Issues & Milestones features, and the Projects board as a Kanban board to provide an overview of progress.
+- To deliver MVP the following features were implemented in work sprint iterations.
+Prioritization of each item changed as certain iteration milestones were reached, at which time the item's priority for that stage was adjusted.
+The workflow was actively monitored and adjusted using GitHub's repo Issues & Milestones features,  the Projects board as a Kanban board to provide an overview of progress.
 Each Epic feature was broken down into smaller User Story work units.

 - ### **Epic: Viewing & Navigation of Site**
 | As A/An       | I want to be able to        |  So that I can   |